caldwell-matthew/lightintheironcage/content/about/statement-of-faith.md

 The two-party system has gone wrong--it's broken--perhaps even irrevocably.
 The system once structured to bring order and rule to society has not just stopped working, it has not just gone backwards, it is making things worse.
 What it begets is not justice, unity, or wisdom, but a lethal concoction of corruption, strife, division, polarization, and did I mention the corrupt politicians?
 It is destroying our ability to dialogue, triage pressing issues, or debate in a dignified and respectful way.
 Why try to have an honest political disagreement when you are just going to be called a "nazi" or "liberal"?
 Instead of honest men and women desiring to help the country, we are lost in a sea of ungodly grifters trying to captivate us--bedazzling the eyes and enraging the heart against "the enemy party" all the while they steal our wallets, votes, and souls.

 For those of us who desire to follow Jesus, this cannot be our focus nor our hope.
 It should absolutely not be a major focus or hope in the believers life (1 Corinthians 2:2, Philippians 3:8-10) and for the absolute life of me I cannot fathom why so many Christians pay so much attention to the perverse unholy schlock being portrayed as "politics".
 It is _sickening_.
-This country once had great leaders like honest Abe Lincoln and in this day and age we get Screwtape's interns.
+This country once had great leaders like honest Abe Lincoln and in this day and age we get Screwtape's devilish interns.

 To elevate politics to such a place of concern is to trade the eternal for the temporary: the kingdom of God for the kingdom of men.
 How is anyone supposed to take us seriously when we speak of the holy joy of eternity—-of a Kingdom not of this world—-while wearing a shirt promoting Donald Trump or Joe Biden?
 What message does that send?
 That Jesus is King but also this political charlatan deserves my public endorsement?
 That I follow a loving God, yet cheer those who tear down, mock, and slander other human beings in debate?
 That moral compromise is acceptable so long as my party wins--even if they devour the innocent to get there?
 That the gospel needs political power to be effective?

-**God forbid.
-May it never be.**
+God forbid.
+May it never be.

 Such behavior is not righteous--it is sin--and it is destroying ourselves, our witness to the lost, and cheapening the message of the gospel.
-The Lord forgive us.
-I must therefore follow the one true King of kings and Lord of lords and hold no loyalty to any political party.
+The Lord forgive us. **I must therefore follow the one true King of kings and Lord of lords and hold no loyalty to any political party.**

 We need to be ambassadors for Jesus Christ, the heavenly kingdom, and promote the gospel--not ever to advance a political agenda.
 We need to tell all people: the politician, the poor, the king, and pauper the exact same message (Acts 26:26-29).
 God alone is who we need to promote as the only hope.
 Jesus Himself was not concerned with earthly politics much at all except in the obedience to government law (Matthew 22:17–22, John 6:15), unless of course it causes a person to sin (Acts 5:29).

 When we choose to focus on political worries and party squabbles, we cheapen the message of the gospel, divide the Church, damage our witness to the lost, and take the focus off of the true eternal King.
 As such, I also reject the idea of voting for "the lesser of two evils" to blindly promote any political party or politician that "aligns closest to biblical principles" in the two-party system.
 Such an argument is asinine.
 C.S.
 Lewis warned of this very temptation in his political essay, "Meditation on the Third Commandment",

 > "It is not reasonable to suppose that such a Christian Party will acquire new powers of leavening the infidel organization to which it is attached.
 Why should it?
 Whatever it calls itself, it will represent, not Christendom, but a part of Christendom.
 The principle which divides it from its brethren and unites it to its political allies will not be theological.
 It will have no authority to speak for Christianity; it will have no more power than the political skill of its members gives it to control the behavior of its unbelieving allies.
 >